Skip to content

 Please give us a rating and comment below.
 We love hearing from you!

-Irish Guinness Beef Stew Recipe
+Irish Guinness Beef Stew in a bowl.

-4.93 from 28 ratings
+4.94 from 30 ratings

 A big bowl of this Irish Guinness Beef Stew makes a supremely satisfying meal for the entire family.
-This beef stew is unrivaled in tenderness and flavor.
-It’s also perfect for weekly meal prep, as leftovers taste amazing.
+This stew is unrivaled in tenderness and flavor.
+It's also perfect for weekly meal prep, as leftovers taste amazing.

 Prep Time: 40 minutes